Bruno Zamborlin

-Bruno Zamborlin (born 1983 in Vicenza) is an AI researcher, entrepreneur and artist based in London, working in the field of human-computer interaction.
+Bruno Zamborlin (born 1983 in Vicenza) is an AI researcher, entrepreneur and artist based between London and Milan, working in the field of human-computer interaction.
 His work focuses on converting physical objects into touch-sensitive, interactive surfaces using vibration sensors and artificial intelligence.
 In 2013, he founded Mogees Limited a start-up to transform everyday objects into musical instruments and games using a vibration sensor and a mobile phone.
 With HyperSurfaces, he converts physical surfaces of any material, shape and form into data-enabled-interactive surfaces using a vibration sensor and a coin-sized chipset.

 As an artist, he has created art installations around the world, with his most recent work comprising a unique series of "sound furnitures" that was showcased at the Italian Pavilion of the Venice Biennale 2023.

 He regularly performed with UK-based electronic music duo Plaid (Warp Records).
 He is also honorary visiting research fellow at Goldsmiths, University of London.